pedrocoutinhosilva/imola/README.md

 ## Usage

-Check `vignette("imola")` on how to get started, and other follow up vignettes for even more information regarding css flexbox and grid and their imola counterparts.
+Check `vignette("imola")` on how to get started, and other follow up vignettes for even more information regarding CSS flexbox and grid and their imola equivalents.

-Looking for a specific topic to jump into?
+Looking for a specific topic?
 Use the following vignettes for a quick start:

 -   `vignette("imola-flexbox")` for details on `flexPanel()` and `flexPage()`.
 -   `vignette("imola-grid")` for details on `gridPanel()` and `gridPage()`.